matpalm/diy_twitter_client/README.md

 ## TODOs semi prioritised...
 - convert word occurences to use redis (when required)
+- determine, from model, what terms to search on; either the ones that are most related to read, least related or borderline...
 - work out best way to hook the classified as to-read ones higher into the ./read_tweets queue
 - make crawler not do a loop but instead stop when it gets to one that has time > process start time, can then run 2+ at same time (as long as pop next is atomic)
 - expire friends list lookup, after a day/week/whatever should refetch